Gac14/Gac14-Datapack/docs/commands/SystemCommand.md

 If for some reason, the value on the stack cannot be accessed, then the behavior is undefined (ie., there is less than n values pushed onto the stack in the current frame, or there is not a previous frame for negative accessing).

 In any given subcommand of `/system stack`, if `get <n>` is a valid argument, it shall act as defined above, and use the value received as specified in the subcommand.
+If `get <n>` is a valid argument of the base command

 When `/system stack get <n>` is used on its own, it displays the value returned as its result message.